-The Asynchronous Timer clock allows the Asynchronous Timer/Counter to be clocked directly from an external clock or an external 32 kHz clock crystal.
+The Asynchronous Timer clock allows the Asynchronous Timer/Counter and the LCD controller to be clocked directly from an external clock or an external 32kHz clock crystal.
 The dedicated clock domain allows using this Timer/Counter as a real-time counter even when the device is in sleep mode.
+It also allows the LCD controller output to continue while the rest of the device is in sleep mode.